Benalla railway station

-Benalla railway station is located on the North East line in Victoria, Australia.
-It serves the town of Benalla, and it opened on 18 August 1873.
+Benalla railway station is a regional railway station on the North East line.
+It serves the town of Benalla, in Victoria, Australia.
+Benalla is a ground level part-time staffed station, featuring one side platform.
+It opened on 18 August 1873.

-A goods shed and sidings are located to the west of the station, whilst a locomotive depot was formerly located to the north.
-A turntable remains, and, until the broad gauge was converted to standard gauge, was occasionally used by steam locomotives.
+A goods shed and sidings are located to the west of the station, and a locomotive depot was formerly sited to the north.
+A turntable remains, and, until the broad gauge track was converted to standard gauge, it was occasionally used by steam locomotives.

-To the north of the station, the Oaklands line, towards Yarrawonga, branches off.
-Benalla was also the junction for the now closed Tatong line.
+To the north of the station, the Oaklands line branches off towards Yarrawonga.
+Benalla was also the junction of the closed Tatong branch line.

 History

 Benalla opened as the temporary terminus of the line from Violet Town, before the line was extended to Wangaratta on 28 October 1873.

-The site of the station was a controversial decision at the time, guided by the 1870 flood of the Broken River to the south that engulfed the town.
-The railway line opened on 18 August 1873, but only temporary facilities were provided.
+The site of the station was a controversial decision at the time, and was guided by the 1870 flood of the Broken River to the south that engulfed the town.
+When the line opened on 18 August 1873, only temporary facilities were provided.
 The first permanent building, of identical design to that at Seymour, was provided in 1874.
 It was extended in 1888, with the addition of dining and refreshment room facilities and administrative offices, all topped by a large tower.

 The bridge over the Broken River, of iron plate-girder construction, was the longest metal girder bridge in Australia at the time of construction, totalling 241.7 metres.
 Listed on the Victorian Heritage Register, it was the second bridge of its type built in Victoria, and the first metal railway bridge both designed and fabricated within the colony.

-The Oaklands branch line to St James opened in 1883, and was extended to Yarrawonga in 1886.
+The branch line to St James opened in 1883, and was extended to Yarrawonga in 1886.
+In the 1930s, the branch was further extended across the Murray River to its current terminus at Oaklands in NSW.
 The goods yard was expanded for this extra traffic in 1885, with more sidings added in 1902.
 Around this time, the original goods shed was demolished and replaced.
-The Tatong branch line followed in 1913, and remained until closure in 1947.
+The Tatong branch line was opened in 1913, and remained until closure in 1947.

 In 1913, Benalla gained a second and third platform, these being a wide island platform, with a cantilevered verandah, located to the west of the main station building.
 The platforms were linked by an iron footbridge, which was provided in 1888, and was located across the station yard.
 The island platform was removed in 1937, leaving the main platform only.
 Two signal boxes were built in 1888, both being extended in 1914.
-Only the signal box at the Up end remains today, but is unused.
+Only the signal box at the up end remains today, but is unused.